mehulagg/gitlab_test/doc/user/group/clusters/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-foss/-/merge_requests/24580) in GitLab 11.8.

-Domains at the cluster level permit support for multiple domains per [multiple Kubernetes clusters](#multiple-kubernetes-clusters-premium).
-When specifying a domain, this will be automatically set as an environment variable (`KUBE_INGRESS_BASE_DOMAIN`) during the [Auto DevOps](../../../topics/autodevops/index.md) stages.
+Domains at the cluster level permit support for multiple domains per [multiple Kubernetes clusters](#multiple-kubernetes-clusters) When specifying a domain, this will be automatically set as an environment variable (`KUBE_INGRESS_BASE_DOMAIN`) during the [Auto DevOps](../../../topics/autodevops/index.md) stages.